 What happens after sclerotherapy treatment?

-After the treatment, you will be able to drive yourself home.
-You may resume your regular activities and are encouraged to walk.
+You’ll be able to drive yourself home.
+You may go back to your regular activities, especially walking.

-You will be instructed to wear support hosiery or compression wraps to "compress" the treated vessels.
-Support stockings purchased from a department store may not be sufficient if a heavy compression stocking is prescribed.
+You should wear support hosiery or compression wraps for three to seven days to compress the treated vessels.
+Support stockings purchased from a department store may not work if your healthcare provider prescribes a heavy compression stocking.

-For 48 hours after the procedure, please follow these guidelines:
+For 48 hours after your procedure, follow these guidelines:

-- Avoid aspirin, ibuprofen, and other anti-inflammatory medications.
-Tylenol® may be used if needed for pain relief.
+- Avoid aspirin, ibuprofen and other anti-inflammatory medications.
+You may take acetaminophen if you need it for pain relief.

-- Do not take hot baths or sit in a whirlpool or sauna.
+- Don’t take hot baths or sit in a whirlpool or sauna.
 You may take showers, but the water should be cooler than usual.

-- Wash the injection sites with a mild soap and lukewarm water.
+- Wash the injection sites with mild soap and lukewarm water.

-- Do not apply hot compresses or any form of heat to the injected areas.
+- Don’t apply hot compresses or any form of heat to the treated areas.

 - Avoid direct exposure to sunlight (including sun tanning and tanning beds).

-Call your physician if you have any concerns or questions after the procedure.
+Call your provider if you have any concerns or questions after your procedure.